jasontayler7/AWS/day7/Solutions.md

 Created a user and allowed access to that instance for that user.

+- Buckets which were used

 ![Bucket](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/buckets.png)

+- Created a role for lovedeep-opstree.tk bucket only and not for the other one

+JSON FILE

 ![Bucket](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/bucket-role-json.png)

+VISUAL EDITOR

 ![Bucket](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/bucket-role-policy-visual-editor.png)

+- Verified through cli and pushing some data in the other bucket in which the policy was not attached

 ![Bucket](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/access-denied-bucket.png)

+- Verified through cli and pushing some data in the bucket in which the policy was attached

 ![Bucket](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/access-done.png)

 3. Created a user kushgra and attached a policy to it allowing all lambda access and created a role for lambda service to access RDS.

+- Created a User named kushgra

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/khushagra.png)

+- Attached full lambda access policy to that user

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/khushagra-lambda.png)

+- Created a role for lambda service to RDS service access

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/lambdarole.png)

+- Verified through kushgra login that EC2 and other services were not allowed except LAMBDA because only that policy was attached to it

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/kushgra-ec2-denied.png)

+- Verified the Lambda access for the kushgra user and created a lambda function

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/kushgra-lambda-access.png)

+- Verified that RDS service was there or not

 ![lambda](https://github.com/lovedeepsh/AWS/blob/master/AWS-day7-images/kushgra-RDS-allowed.png)